 King of Trees; A tall deep-rooted tree, the Vikings considered Ash the king of trees with "its roots in hell and its branches reaching the heavens"

 Natural strength and durability; Larch heartwood is strong and is durable outside without the use of preservatives.
 These properties make it an ideal wood for outdoor use such as garden furniture, decking, cladding and fencing.
+Larch is a more cost effective alternative to Oak.
 Traditionally boats were planked with European Larch and some timber still finds its way into quality boat building today.

 Overlooked beauty; Traditionally valued for its strength and durability the beauty of this wood has often been overlooked.
 Larch works and finishes well however some care is required to accommodate the frequently changing grain and resin pockets.
 Once varnished or oiled the finished effect is well worth the effort.